 Post-operative ileus describes a deceleration or arrest in intestinal motility following surgery.
-It is classified as a functional obstruction of the bowel.
-It is a common phenomenon, with many surgical patients having a degree of physiological ileus post-operatively.
+It is classified as a functional bowel obstruction and is very common, particularly after abdominal surgery or pelvic orthopaedic surgery.

 Remember however that although innocent in the majority of patients, it can be a sign of other intra-abdominal pathology*, in particular a collection or anastomotic leak (as pus or faeces will irritate the bowel and often cause it cease functioning).

-Post-operative ileus has been shown to lengthen hospital stay and increased hospital costs.
-Previous studies have estimated that an average of 8 days in added on to a hospital stay with post-operative ileus and the overall annual expenditure secondary to postoperative ileus is around $750 million to $1 billion in the US.
+Post-operative ileus has been shown to lengthen hospital stay and increased hospital costs; indeed, the overall annual expenditure in the US secondary to postoperative ileus is around $750 million to $1 billion.

 *It is important to appreciate that any patient with a bowel obstruction picture who fails to progress as expected after a bowel resection has an anastamotic leak until proven otherwise

 - Patient Factors